bitlabstudio/django-monitoring/README.rst

 of the type ``MonitorCountBase`` which will know how to add one data point to itself.
 In this case it would just add a row to the table which says that 1 user was added at ``timezone.now()``.

-Finally django-monitoring provides a view which will show graphs for all connected monitors.
-I still have to think about how to teach that view which monitors to show, how to render the data and how to filter the data.

-The base classes will probably have an attribute which describes the default template but you could easily override those templates for your app.

 Installation
 ------------